12 Best Books for Starting a Business

 Remote work is here to stay and for good reasons!
 So, as a business leader, it’s imperative that you learn how best to implement it into your organization.
 In this book, Liam Martin and Mark Kilens provide practical advice on creating a thriving remote work culture while at the same time maximizing productivity.
 From onboarding remote employees to managing team dynamics and encouraging a work-life balance, this book has it all!

 Traditional financial management works on the principle of “sales minus expenses equals profit.”
-In this book, Mike Michaelowicz turns that on its head by introduing a new formula that prioritizes profit from the get-go.
-For the sake of the long term financial health of your business, read this book!
+In this book, Mike Michaelowicz turns that on its head by introducing a new formula that prioritizes profit from the get-go.
+For the sake of the long-term financial health of your business, read this book!

 If you want to scale your business and achieve growth that will be sustainable far into the future, don’t waste any time and dive right into this book by Aaron Ross and Jason Lemkin.
 It covers everything from lead generation and customer success to sales processes and organizational structure in a clear and concise way.